 Event CoordinatorAngelina is our Event Coordinator and has been part of the WestCycle team since early 2016, having previously worked on many large scale events in Western Australia.
 She is an avid commuter rider, having explored large stretches of Japan by bike.
 Angelina is our specialist event coordinator and works across all of cycling’s disciplines, ensuring that events run smoothly.
 Ange is the resident office social chair and is a constant source of fun and humor at cycling central.
 Angelina’s management of Bike Week and the Code of Conduct How to Guides are just a few examples of her contributions to cycling and bike riding in our State.

 Office AssistantBronte is our Office Assistant and has stepped into this role after working as Event Coordinator, working on the 2018 Cycling Australia Junior Road National Championships.
-Bronte is currently at Curtin University, studying her Bachelor of Commerce, Majoring in Event Management with Minors in Marketing and Graphic Design.
+Bronte has recently graduated from Curtin University, with a Bachelor of Commerce, Majoring in Event Management with Minors in Marketing and Graphic Design.
 Bronte has a passion for sport, with a love for Cycling.

 Executive Officer of Cycling and Walking Australia and New ZealandSam is the Executive Officer of Cycling and Walking Australia and New Zealand (CWANZ).
 She has over 25 years’ experience working in small business, consulting, stakeholder engagement, project management, research, government and business management.
 She brings skills in strategic planning, research, stakeholder engagement, and financial management, and an endless ability to talk about cycling.
 Her passion and enthusiasm for getting more people out walking and riding their bikes is what gets her up in the morning.
 That and the thought that it’s still not too late to become a professional cyclist.
 Sam holds a Master of Business Administration and a PhD from the University of Western Australia.